Michigan: Pain and Symptom Management for Nurses

 • Numerical Rating Scale

-Pain should be also assessed by the patient reported characteristics using pain standardization scales such the McGill Pain Questionnaire.
+Pain should also be assessed using patient-reported characteristics using pain standardization scales such as the McGill Pain Questionnaire.
 Some verbiage used to describe pain include (6):

 • Aching